 It is also supposedly one of the most popular plants in the Victorian Era.

 If you fancy large plants in your house, this palm can give your home an elegant look as it towers to 10 feet.

-Kentia Palm thrives in warm temperatures of 60 F and above, and it requires indirect sunlight.
+Kentia Palm thrives in warm temperatures of 60 F and above and requires indirect sunlight.

 7. Pygmy Date Palm

-Phoenix Robellini is the botanical name of the date palm and is otherwise known as Miniature Date Palm.
+Phoenix Robellini is the botanical name of the date palm and is known as the Miniature Date, Palm.

-Other than that, its leaves are quite exquisite and reedy, reaching up to 4-6 feet in height.
+Besides that, its leaves are exquisite and reedy, reaching up to 4-6 feet in height.

 This is an average size for a houseplant, which makes it convenient to have it in your home.

-Provided with plenty of sunshine and if kept in a warm room, the Pygmy Date Palm has the ability to produce small, edible dates.
+Provided with plenty of sunshine and if kept in a warm room, the Pygmy Date Palm can produce small, edible dates.

 Feeding this plant liquid fertilizer once a month from spring to autumn and giving it enough sunlight keeps the palm healthy.